aws/sagemaker-hyperpod-cli/doc/cli/space/cli_space.md

 ### hyp list hyp-space

-List all spaces in a namespace.
+List all spaces in a namespace or across all namespaces.

 #### Syntax